TomsTools11/creative-brief-builder/README.md

 ## 📖 Overview

-**VisualBrief AI** transforms your marketing images into professional creative briefs in under 60 seconds.
+**Creative Brief Builder** transforms your marketing images into professional creative briefs in under 60 seconds.
 Powered by Google's Gemini 2.5 Flash AI model, it analyzes your brand assets and generates a beautifully formatted PDF documenting your visual identity, brand voice, messaging strategy, and strategic recommendations.

 Perfect for:
 - **Designers** needing to document brand systems quickly